andymckay/blog/_posts/2018-01-08-webextensions-scratchpad.md

    <pre>web-ext run --firefox /Applications/FirefoxNightly.app/Contents/MacOS/firefox --verbose --start-url about:debugging</pre>

 That's aliased to a nice short command on my Mac and gives me a clean profile with the relevant console *just one click away*...

+**Update**: see also <a href="https://github.com/freaktechnik/shell-webextension">shell WebExtension</a> project by <a href="https://twitter.com/freaktechnik/status/950776509639380992">Martin Giger</a> which has some more sophisticated content script support.